Neural-Systems-at-UIO/pyramidio-bioformats/README.md

 ## Disclaimer:

-This software was developed at the National Institute of Standards and Technology by employees of the Federal Government in the course of their official duties.
-Pursuant to title 17 Section 105 of the United States Code this software is not subject to copyright protection and is in the public domain.
-This software is an experimental system.
-NIST assumes no responsibility whatsoever for its use by other parties, and makes no guarantees, expressed or implied, about its quality, reliability, or any other characteristic.
-We would appreciate acknowledgement if the software is used.
+This software is based on https://github.com/usnistgov/pyramidio from the National Institute of Standards and Technology and https://www.openmicroscopy.org/bio-formats/ from The Open Microscopy Environment.
+First publication  https://www.openmicroscopy.org/community/viewtopic.php?p=17715